 You may want to write down your preferences as you encounter them to reinforce these self-directed aspects of yourself.

-5. Not sure?
+5. Not sure if it is a rule or a preference?
 Breath and trust

 If you are unsure which space you are in, (rule or preference) notice that too.